to Biodiversity Conservation Laboratory

 My friends, welcome to BCL -the Biodiversity Conservation Lab!

-I am Kiki, a biologist, who has decided (since childhood I admit it…) that she has not the right to live a selfish life, when our Earth is undergoing such a rapid destruction by humankind.
-We all must do something about, right?
-Well, conservation biology is what I chose to do in life.
+I am Kiki, a biologist, who has decided (since childhood I admit it…) that she has to do something to stop the rapid anthropogenic destruction of nature.
+We are all responsible for it, right?
+Well, conservation biology is what I chose to do in my life for this aim.
 A fascinating multidisciplinary science full of challenges.
 Hard but fantastic!

 I founded BCL in 2017, in the Department of Biological Applications & Technology of the University of Ioannina, where I have moved the same year (after a fluctuating academic life since 2004…).
-The Lab stands in the heart of Pindus mountain range, surrounded by wonderful wild mountains and a thriving wildlife.
-Well, BCL is just a computer room, but functioning as the headquarters of the real free lab out there: nature.
+The Lab stands in the heart of Pindus mountain range, surrounded by wonderful wild mountains and thriving wildlife.
+Well, BCL is just a small computer room, but it is also the headquarters of the real free lab out there: nature.
 We set questions, search, analyze, conclude, suggest, teach and try to maximize the impact of scientific outputs to the broad society.

 Discover our world and enjoy your visit!